vector-of-bool/vector-of-bool.github.io/_drafts/pmm.md

 in the future.

-In particular, PMM is implemented as pure CMake script code that will automatically download, bootstrap, extract, and control other package managers.
+In particular, PMM is implemented as pure CMake script code that will automatically download, bootstrap, extract, and control package managers.

 For Conan, all you need is a relatively recent Python installation.
 Any recent Linux distribution will be ready to use Conan in PMM.
-Windows users will need to install Python 3, if they haven't already.
+Windows users will need to have Python 3, if they haven't already.

-For vcpkg, Python is not required.
+For vcpkg, Python obviously is not required.
 All you need is a relatively recent C++ compiler.

 ## What Does PMM Look Like?
 How Do I Use It?

 To use PMM, you will need to make the following three changes to your project:

 1. Download `pmm.cmake` and place it in your project repository.
-Do not download this file automatically.
+Do not download this file automatically as a build step.
 Do not make this file optional for your build.
 Do not install this file externally.
 Do not embed this file's contents within another file.
 2. `include()` the `pmm.cmake` file from your root `CMakeLists.txt`.
 3. Call the `pmm()` CMake function.